Since the late 2000s, a strategic rethink has seen the World Food Programme (WFP) shift from the concept of food aid to that of food assistance.

 This last principle has been steadily gaining prominence.
 And it helps explain why over the last decade, in-kind food assistance (the only type there was until the mid-2000s) has partly given way to cash-based transfers.

 “Cash” for WFP involves physical bank notes, vouchers, or electronic funds being given to beneficiaries to spend directly.
 Empowering people to meet their essential needs is a long-haul process.
-From 10 million USD transferred in 2009 to 2.1 billion in 2019, cash now represents over a third of all WFP assistance.
+Cash now represents over a third of WFP assistance, with an estimated US$2.8 billion transferred in 2023.
 With its benefits of flexibility, efficiency and beneficiary choice, cash is growing rapidly within our hunger-fighting portfolio.
 In fact, both cash and in-kind are likely to co-exist for the foreseeable future, with WFP increasingly adept at using them singly, alternately or jointly in any given setting.